-As part of this fire risk assessment a flat was accessed to assess the provision of suitability of fire resisting flat entrance doors, and the provision and suitability of any provided fire alarm within flats.
-Access was gained into flat A where it was noted the flat entrance door was of an FD30 SC (notional) standard, however there are no self closing device, nor intumescent strips and cold smoke seals fitted.
-Due to the current Covid-19 crisis, full access into the flat was not made, however verbal discussion with the resident revealed it is reasonable to assume the flat is provided with a fire alarm to BS5839-6 LD2 standard.
+As part of this fire risk assessment a flat was partially accessed (entrance hallway only) to assess the provision of suitability of fire resisting flat entrance doors, and the provision and suitability of any provided fire alarm within flats.
+Access was gained into flat A where it was noted the flat entrance door was of an FD30 SC (notional) standard, however there are no intumescent strips and cold smoke seals fitted.
+The lipping on this door its also damaged and this should be repaired using the BMTrada "Accepted Repair Techniques"

 There is a BS5839-6 fire alarm provided in the common parts of this building.
 No documentation regarding the cause and effect of the system was available and it cannot be confirmed whether the fire alarm in the common areas is interlinked to those installed within flats.
 The provision of a common fire alarm system contradicts National Guidance for a building of this type (converted flats of a stay put standard).
 This has resulted in a confused scenario regarding the evacuation policy of the building.
 A common fire alarm suggests a simultaneous evacuation policy is in place, and indeed, the sounding of a common fire alarm may encourage persons within flats to simultaneously evacuate the building.
+However, as the fire alarm provision is not interlinked to those within the flats it cannot be guaranteed that all occupants would hear the alarm.
 In summary, a stay put policy would be compromised by the common fire alarm, however, the current provision of fire alarm is not sufficient to fully support a simultaneous evacuation policy.
 A letter dated 6th January 2020 from QFSM Ltd to ISHA regarding the provision of fire alarms in common parts of blocks of flats offers guidance and recommendations on this matter and this letter should be referred to when considering whether this is a necessary provision, or if it is considered a necessary provision whether this fire alarm is of the Standard required.

-A fire action notice should be provided giving clear information and instruction as to the action to be taken in the event of a fire, consistent with the evacuation policy in place.
+A fire action motive should be provided giving clear information and instruction as to the action to be taken in the event of a fire, consistent with the evacuation policy in place.